Are Your Backyard Veggies and Fruits Ready to Harvest? Here's How to Tell

 Harvest Season: Potato hills can supply your meals with a fresh daily starch from July through October.

 How You Know It's Ripe: For mature storage potatoes, harvest when plant tops die back.
 For new potatoes, begin harvesting two weeks after plants bloom.

 Test Garden Tip: Potatoes keep longer in storage if they're left in the ground until skins toughen up.
 Don't water after the tops die back.
 Cure mature potatoes in a cool, dark, humid place (such as a basement) for two weeks.
-Ideal winter storage is darkness and a temp of 40-45 degrees F—a garage or refrigerator can provide these conditions.
+Ideal winter storage is darkness and a temp of 40-45°F, so your garage or basement might provide perfect conditions.

 Some like 'em hot.
 Others opt for incendiary.
 Spice up your plate with some hot peppers that will be sure to have you sniffling.
 Spiciness varies by type and degree of ripeness.

 Harvest Season: All peppers produce from midsummer until frost.

 How You Know It's Ripe: A fruit reaches full size and begins to color up.
 This is when flavor and heat peak.
 However, most peppers are delicious at any size.

 Test Garden Tip: Before frost, pick all peppers, even small ones.
 Fresh peppers last a week or more refrigerated; excess can be frozen, dried, or canned.

 Don't cry over onions (or should you?).
 Pick some extra-teary onions this year for delicious dishes.
 It's easy to reap a year's worth of this kitchen staple from just a few rows.

 How You Know It's Ripe: The green tops flop over in midsummer, signaling that onions have reached full size.
 For young scallions, harvest when shoots reach 10-12 inches.